MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 So this means that this metric starts to show up in yellow from 30 (lines of code per function) and in red from 60.
 So here, this metric is over twice the "*danger*" threshold !
 This needs improvement, a lot of it.

-Also, the *per function information* table tells us which particular function(s) we should focus on to improve the project's overall maintainability.
+Also, the *Per Function Information* table tells us which particular function(s) we should focus on to improve the project's overall maintainability.
 We can see that the most serious offender is `Find-GitHubIssue` with **219 lines of code**.
 Ouch !

 #### Complexity